 30.4.6.2.14 RMR Generator Energy and Ancillary Service Market Participation Rules.

-If a new operating constraint arises while a Generator is an Interim Service Provider that prevents the Market Party from offering all or a portion of the Generator’s capability via an ISO-committed flexible Bid, the Market Party shall promptly inform the ISO of the change, shall provide all documentation requested by the ISO or by the Market Monitoring Unit, and shall permit the ISO and/or the Market Monitoring Unit to inspect the affected Generator (including all requested plant records) on five days prior notice.
+If a new operating constraint arises while a Generator that is required to comply with the bidding requirements in Section 30.6 of the ISO Services Tariff is an Interim Service Provider that prevents the Market Party from offering all or a portion of the Generator’s capability via an ISO-committed flexible Bid, the Market Party shall promptly inform the ISO of the change, shall provide all documentation requested by the ISO or by the Market Monitoring Unit, and shall permit the ISO and/or the Market Monitoring Unit to inspect the affected Generator (including all requested plant records) on five days prior notice.
 See Market Mitigation Measures Section 23.6.1.1.3.

 The ISO, in consultation with the Market Monitoring Unit, may review and update an Interim Service Provider’s reference levels.
 The Generator Owner may propose updates to its Interim Service Provider’s reference levels.
 The ISO shall make the ultimate determination with regard to each reference level.
 See Market Mitigation Measures Section 23.6.2.2.